Fibres Yarns Weaves 101

 Faux Leather After Martindale Rub Test

-So the link (above) shows you the machine in action and the image above shows you the circular cuttings taken of the fabric that have been rubbed, in this case, 200,000 times.
-As you can see this excellent performance faux leather of ours lasted WELL above the industry ‘norm’ of 100,000.
+The image above shows the circular cuttings taken of the fabric after being rubbed 200,000 times.
+As you can see, this faux leather lasted well above the industry standard of 100,000 rubs.

 A-Z Interior Fabric Qualities